RinardNick/client_mcp/user_stories.md

 ### User Story 1.4: Forward Message to LLM and Retrieve a Response

 **Description**:
-As an engineer, I want the client to forward incoming chat messages to the LLM and retrieve the LLM’s response so that the conversation can progress.
+As an engineer, I want the client to forward incoming chat messages to the LLM and retrieve the LLM's response so that the conversation can progress.

 **Acceptance Criteria**:

-- The client sends the user’s message to the LLM using the MCP SDK.
+- The client sends the user's message to the LLM using the MCP SDK.
 - The LLM processes the message and returns a response.
 - The response is logged and made available for streaming back to the host.
 - Any errors in the LLM interaction are captured and logged.